dudzproductions101-ops/VulcanOS/README.md

       _.-dX8X8XbdX8X8X8X8X8XdbX8X8Xb-._
    .-d8X8X8X8bdX8X8X8X8X8X8X8X8db8X8X8X8b-.
 .-d8X8X8X8X8bdX8X8X8X8X8X8X8X8X8db8X8X8-RG-b-.
 </code></pre>
 </div>

-VulcanOS is a from-scratch, bare-metal operating system targeting **x86_64 systems**.
+VulcanOS is a from-scratch, bare-metal operating system targeting x86_64 systems.
+The project is focused on building an operating system from the ground up, including the kernel, memory management, filesystem architecture, hardware support, userspace, package management, and eventually a graphical environment.

-VulcanOS is the successor to the original **OneOS** project.
-It represents a complete rewrite and redesign of the original system, with a new architecture, identity, and long-term direction.
+VulcanOS is the successor to the original OneOS project.
+Rather than continuing to build on the original codebase, VulcanOS represents a complete rewrite and redesign with a new architecture, identity, and long-term direction.

-The project is primarily written in **C**, with **x86 assembly** used where low-level hardware interaction requires it.

-VulcanOS is currently a **text-based operating system**.
-It does **not yet have a graphical desktop environment**.

-The current system is also **RAM-based**: the active filesystem exists in memory and is not yet backed by persistent storage.
+The project is primarily written in C, with x86 assembly used where low-level hardware interaction requires it.
+VulcanOS is currently a text-based operating system and does not yet have a graphical desktop environment.
+The current system operates primarily from RAM, with a RAM-based filesystem and a custom Virtual Filesystem layer providing the foundation for future persistent filesystems.

-The long-term goal is to build a complete operating system from the ground up, including persistent storage, hardware drivers, userspace applications, networking, and eventually a graphical environment.
+VulcanOS also includes its own package management system, VPKG, along with a growing collection of kernel and userspace infrastructure.
+The goal is to gradually turn these foundations into a complete and usable operating system rather than simply creating a bootable kernel.

 ---

 # Current Status

 VulcanOS is actively under development.

-### Currently implemented

-* x86_64 kernel
-* Bare-metal booting
-* Text-based system environment
-* RAM-based filesystem
-* VulcanOS Virtual Filesystem (VFS)
-* Device filesystem support
-* Process and kernel infrastructure
-* System calls
-* Memory management
-* Hardware discovery
-* Package management system
-* Command-line environment
-* Basic userspace infrastructure

-### Not implemented yet

-* Graphical desktop environment
-* Persistent filesystem/storage
-* Full disk filesystem drivers
-* Complete networking stack
-* Complete USB stack
-* Full hardware support
-* Production-ready security model

-The graphical system and persistent filesystem are part of the long-term roadmap and should not be considered current features.
+The current focus is on building a stable foundation before moving toward larger features such as persistent storage and graphics.

+The operating system currently includes an x86_64 kernel, bare-metal booting, a text-based environment, RAM filesystem support, the VulcanOS Virtual Filesystem (VFS), device filesystem infrastructure, memory management, system-call infrastructure, hardware discovery, process infrastructure, a command-line environment, and the VPKG package system.

+There is currently no graphical desktop, persistent disk filesystem, complete networking stack, complete USB stack, or production-ready security model.
+These are future goals rather than features that are currently complete.

 ---

 # History

-VulcanOS originally started as **OneOS**, a small terminal-only operating system created by me and my friend Rafa.

-The original goal was to build an operating system as both a learning project and a resume project.
-As development progressed, the project grew into a much larger systems programming effort.
+VulcanOS began as OneOS, a small terminal-based operating system created by me and my friend Rafa.
+The original goal was to build an operating system as a learning and resume project, but as development continued, the project grew into a much larger systems programming experiment.

-OneOS eventually reached the limits of its original architecture.
-Rather than continuing to extend the existing system indefinitely, development transitioned into VulcanOS.
+Eventually, the original OneOS architecture reached its limits.
+Instead of continuing to add features to an increasingly difficult codebase, development moved toward VulcanOS.

-VulcanOS is not simply a renamed version of OneOS.
-It is a substantial rewrite with:
+VulcanOS is therefore not simply a renamed version of OneOS.
+It is a substantial rewrite intended to provide a cleaner and more maintainable foundation for future development, with redesigned kernel structures, filesystem architecture, userspace infrastructure, and a new overall direction.

-* A new architecture
-* A new identity
-* A redesigned kernel structure
-* A new filesystem architecture
-* New userspace infrastructure
-* A new long-term development direction

-The goal is to create a cleaner, more maintainable foundation for future operating system development.

 ---